Alabama Crimson Tide vs. LSU: Matchup analysis and who has the edge

 Matchup Analysis: Alabama Crimson Tide vs. LSU

 Over the next week, our staff at BamaInsider.com will provide an in-depth matchup comparison between the Alabama Crimson Tide 8-0 and the LSU Tigers 8-0.
-Today, we start off our preview comparing the Alabama passing game vs. the LSU pass defense.
+Today, we continue our preview comparing the LSU offensive line vs. the Alabama defensive line and pass rush.

 Who Has The Edge?